 It is also essential that your aloe is planted in a pot that has drainage holes in the base to allow excess water to escape so that the soil around the roots does not stay damp to avoid root rot.

-Revive Aloe Vera with Brown, Yellow Leaves That Feel Soft
+Revive Overwatered Aloe Vera with Brown, Yellow Leaves That Feel Soft

 - Scale back the watering.
-If you are watering aloe vera more then once per week you are over watering.
+If you are watering aloe vera more than once per week you are overwatering.
 Aloe veras should only be watered when the soil has dried out completely.
-Typically this takes around 14 days but can vary on your climate, the time of year and the size of the pot.
+Typically this takes around 14 days but can vary on your climate, the time of year, and the size of the pot.

 - Replace the potting soil.
-Even with the right frequency of watering your aloe vera can still turn yellow or brown if it is in slow draining soil.
-If your aloe is in conventional potting soil then empty the pot and replace it with specially formulated succulent and cacti soil (link to Amazon) which emulates the well draining soil characteristics of the aloe veras native environment and reduces the risk of water stress.
+Even with the right frequency of watering your aloe vera can still turn yellow or brown if it is in slow-draining soil.
+If your aloe is in conventional potting soil then empty the pot and replace it with specially formulated succulent and cacti soil (link to Amazon) which emulates the well-draining soil characteristics of the aloe vera native environment and reduces the risk of water stress.

 - Plant aloe vera in pots with drainage holes in the base.
 It is important to plant aloe in any pot or container as long as it has a drainage hole in the base.
-Terracotta pots are preferred rather then other materials as they are porous and allow the soil to dry out quicker which benefits the aloe requirement for dryer soil conditions.
-Aloe vera also benefit from being planted in a pot that is proportional to their size as very large pots contain more soil and tend to dry out slower which risks the leaves turning yellow or brown.
+Terracotta pots are preferred rather than other materials as they are porous and allow the soil to dry out quicker which benefits the aloe requirement for dryer soil conditions.
+Aloe vera also benefits from being planted in a pot that is proportional to its size as very large pots contain more soil and tend to dry out slower which risks the leaves turning yellow or brown.

 To establish when your potting soil is dry, feel the soil at the bottom of the pot through the drainage hole.
 If the soil is damp then delay watering for a few days.
 If the soil is dry then this the perfect time to water.